- Ripe tomatoes are a safe, nutritious and delicious treat for dogs.

 Dogs can only eat tomato sauce if it’s made without onions, garlic, and salt.
 Pure tomato sauce is a safe food for dogs and is a good source of nutrients such as vitamins A and C. It also contains antioxidants that can help protect your dog against disease.

 However, store-bought tomato sauces (and most homemade recipes) often contain ingredients that are harmful for dogs.
 It’s also important to ensure that your dog doesn’t eat too much tomato sauce, as it can cause digestive problems.

 Can Dogs Eat Other Tomato-Based Foods?

 Tomato pomace is the tomato residue that is left over after the tomato has been processed into juice, sauce, or ketchup.
-It is a potentially toxic substance and can make dogs sick due to the fact that it carries a lot of pesticides.
 These remains after tomato processing are sometimes used as an ingredient in dog food.
-When tomato pomace is included in your dog’s diet, it may become potentially toxic to canines.
-So, can dogs eat tomato pomace?
-Better not!
+When tomato pomace is included in your dog’s diet, it can provide them with healthy antioxidants and amino acids.
+It can even reduce anxiety in canines!

 Ways to Incorporate Tomato Plants in Your Dog’s Diet

 When feeding your dog tomatoes, begin with just a taste or two and observe how your dog responds.
 If your dog enjoys the tomato and has no adverse reactions, you may give him or her little amounts as a treat.
 Look for mature, ripe, red tomatoes that have all the stems, leaves, and vines removed (cherry tomatoes and other types are also acceptable).